7 Valuable Ways to Manage your Stress Levels

 Employee Assistance Programs

-Offer a variety of employee programs, like EAP, exercise, personal time off, counseling, etc.
+Offer various employee programs, like EAP, exercise, personal time off, counseling, etc.

-Train employees in being respectful, preventing harassment, working as a team, and in how to resolve conflict in order to further control stress in the workplace.
+Train employees in being respectful, preventing harassment, working as a team, and resolving conflict to control stress in the workplace further.

 Stress Management Training

 A worksite program that focuses on stress, anxiety, and coping measurement, along with small-group educational intervention, can significantly reduce illness and healthcare utilization.
-Training can include how to deal with change, physical symptoms of stress, stress triggers, fight-or-flight syndrome, and relaxation techniques, as well as efforts to persuade employees to develop multiple solutions for a problem.
-Label training as performance development and require it for all employees.
-This takes away any negative implications associated with stress management.
-Invest in stress reduction training for employees, helping them understand root causes, how to react to stress, and an individual strategy for managing stress.
+Training can include how to deal with change, physical symptoms of stress, stress triggers, fight-or-flight syndrome, relaxation techniques, and efforts to persuade employees to develop multiple solutions for a problem.
+Label training as performance development requires all employees as it takes away any negative implications associated with stress management.
+Invest in stress reduction training for employees, helping them understand root causes, react to stress, and an individual strategy for managing stress.
 Train the following personal stress controls:

 - Change your response and calm your mind.
 Keep a list of everything in your day that causes stress.
 Pinpoint how every item on the list makes you feel and ask yourself, “Is my reaction appropriate or over the top?”
 Understand where your emotions are coming from to find a healthier way to deal with them.